Love IS Hell: HOW RYAN ADAMS LOST IT ALL & WHAT IT WILL TAKE FOR HIM TO GET IT BACK

 But due to her comments as a guest on Marc Maron's WTF podcast, Ryan Adams was immediately blacklisted from the world right as his popularity was rising to its highest ever apex...something Mandy, Courtney Jaye, Phoebe Bridgers and a young woman named "Ava" weren't going to sit back and stomach.

-Image result for ryan adams 2018 He had been clocking the best sales of his career thanks to the Grammy-nominated success of his self titled album, while his covers record of Taylor Swift's 1989 sent him to the infinite mainstream whirlpool, coinciding with the already thorough celebration and appreciation of his 16+ album discography.
+He had been clocking the best sales of his career thanks to the Grammy-nominated success of his self titled album, while his covers record of Taylor Swift's 1989 sent him to the infinite mainstream whirlpool, coinciding with the already thorough celebration and appreciation of his 16+ album discography.

 Adams was automatically selling out places like Red Rocks, The Gorge or Shoreline Amphitheaters and New York's Hammerstein Ballroom and he had booked a U.K tour for the Spring and early Summer that had almost immediately sold out.